RecoveryAPP/hispanictheater/pages/about.md

   <br><i>8.
 What’s next:</i>
 <p>
   </p>
-<br>USLDH will publish a digital version of *Mexican American Theatre: Then and Now* (1989), edited by Nicolás Kanellos on [APPDigital](https://artepublicopress.manifoldapp.org/). *Mexican American Theatre* is a collection of interviews, essays and vaudeville skits from the 1930s to the 1950s all pertaining to Mexican-American theater.
+  <br>USLDH will publish a digital version of <i>Mexican American Theatre: Then and Now</i> (1989), edited by Nicolás Kanellos on [APPDigital](https://artepublicopress.manifoldapp.org/). <i>Mexican American Theatre</i> is a collection of interviews, essays and vaudeville skits from the 1930s to the 1950s all pertaining to Mexican-American theater.
 It includes historical studies by Jorge Huerta, Nicolás Kanellos, Tomás Ybarra-Frausto and others; an exclusive interview of Luis Valdez; and vaudeville material from Lalo Astol, the Carpa Garcia and others.
  <p>
   </p>
 <br>USLDH is currently working with CollectionBuilder to create a multilingual version of the platform.